25 Valuable Tips For The Best Travel Photography Portraits

 18. Take Both Vertical and Horizontal Photos

 I don’t like the terms ‘portrait’ and ‘landscape’ to define the orientation of a photograph.
-I find it can limit people’s creativity to be thinking portraits should be vertical.
+These terms can limit people’s creativity to be thinking portraits should be vertical.
 I often prefer to make travel portraits with a horizontal orientation.

 Environmental travel portraits are often best when a horizontal format is used.
 This allows you to more naturally show a person in their surroundings.
 Even when the person is isolated a horizontal portrait can work very well.